zongxlim/maze-solver/README.md

 java Maze \<mazeFile\> [--solve]

 A solved maze will be displayed after!
-The mazes (maze.txt, maze1.txt, maze2.txt, maze3.txt, maze4.txt, & maze5.txt) are rectangular and have walls along the entire outside of the maze, with no gaps in these outer walls.
+The mazes (e.g. maze.txt, maze1.txt, maze2.txt, maze3.txt, maze4.txt, & maze5.txt) are rectangular and have walls along the entire outside of the maze, with no gaps in these outer walls.
 A “start square” (S) and a “finish square” (F) is indicated and the goal of the maze-solver is to get from S to F.

 The below is taken from the instructions of the assignment (Carleton College CS 201: Data Structures (Spring 2018)
 HW04: Maze solver by Jed Yang)